-Sofia Khan joined the Lavery team as a student in 2021 and will be articling with the firm in 2022.
-She completed her Bachelor of Civil Law, cooperative program, at the University of Ottawa in 2020.
-Sofia will continue her studies at the University of Ottawa in the fall of 2021 in the J.D.
-National Program to learn the common law tradition.
+Sofia Khan is a member of the Labor and Employment team.
+She joined Lavery as a student in 2021 and completed her articling term at the firm in 2022.
+She completed her B.A. in Civil Law Cooperative at the University of Ottawa in 2020 and her B.A. in Common Law under the National J.D.
+Program at the University of Ottawa in 2022.

 During her studies, Sofia completed cooperative internships with a transport company and a federal ministry where she was able to put her legal knowledge to good use.